k3rni/foggy/README.md

 Foggy should run with stock Xorg as installed on modern Linux systems.
 It uses some standard tools to read XRandR and Xinerama info.
 Check that `xdpyinfo`, `xrandr` are installed and on $PATH.

+# Which version of Awesome are you using?

+Foggy now supports Awesome 4.0 and higher by default.
+If you need it to work on Awesome 3.4 or 3.5, please use the `awesome-3.5` branch.
+Just append `-b awesome-3.5` to whichever of the commands above you're using.

 # Usage

 Edit your rc.lua, and add the following somewhere with the other require lines: